Corey4005/swirll-cam-cloud-classifier/README.md

 - We use the image labeler found in [this](https://github.com/tzutalin/labelImg) repo, which was built by [*Tzuta Lin*](https://tzutalin.github.io/) to label cloud classes in SWIRLL images.
 We have simply copied the code from their repo into this one so all important codes can be pulled together.
 - There is documentation on the how to use the image labeler in the [imglabeler](https://github.com/Corey4005/swirll-cam-cloud-classifier/tree/main/Tensorflow/addons/imglabeler) directory of this repo.

+# Credits for Compute Resources
+This work was made possible in part by a grant of high performance computing resources and technical support from the [Alabama Supercomputer Authority.](https://hpcdocs.asc.edu/).

 # Task List and Progress
 - [x] Download raw cloud image dataset and share to this repo.
 - [ ] Create labeled cloud database for other end-users in SWIRLL.